colemickens/platform2-sommelier/chromeos-config/README.md

                 `overlay-reef-private` in the `reef` model means that all files will be of the form
                 `gs://chromeos-binaries/HOME/bcs-reef-private/overlay-reef-private/chromeos-base/chromeos-firmware-reef/<filename>`.
+            *   `build-targets`: Sub-nodes of this define the name of the build artifact produced by a particular software project in the Portage tree.
+                *   `coreboot`: Defines the Kconfig/target used for coreboot and chromeos-bootimage ebuilds.
+                *   `ec`: Defines the "board" used to generate the ec firmware blob within the chromeos-ec ebuild.
+                *   `depthcharge`: Defines the model target passed to the compile phase within the depthcharge ebuild.
+                *   `libpayload`: Not currently used as the libpayload ebuild is not yet unibuild-aware.
             *   `main-image`: Main image location.
 This must start with `bcs://` .
 It refers to a file available in BCS.
 The file will be unpacked to produce a firmware binary image.